 ・3-ply body cell binding

-The combination of the script logo and rectangular bridge narrows the production year down to 1946-1947.
-1947 was a transitional period where both script and modern logos coexisted, but whether due to Dylan's influence or the originally low production numbers, opportunities to see one are extremely rare.
+The combination of the Script logo and the Rectangular Bridge narrows the production year down to 1946–1947.
+While 1947 was a transitional period when the Script and Modern logos coexisted, whether due to Dylan’s influence or the originally low production volume, these models are rarely seen.
 That said...

 Read more

-That said, opportunities to see a 1946 model aren't particularly common either.
-Still, if forced to choose between two possibilities, I'd have to say it's more likely to be a 1946 model, not from the transitional period.
+That said, opportunities to see a 1946 model aren’t particularly common either.
+However, if I had to choose between the two, I’d have to say it’s highly likely to be the 1946 model, which predates the transitional period.

 "Bob’s old Gibson guitar was nowhere to be found.
 The green coat that I had bought in Italy and was wearing on the Freewheelin’ album cover was somewhere in the pile of black, stinking clothing in the bedroom."

-So, "Why does Suze Rotolo believe Bob's J-50 was stolen?"
+So, “Why does Suzi Rotolo believe Bob’s J-50 was stolen?”

-※1 A book by Peter McKenzie, son of Eve and Mac McKenzie, who ran the apartment Bob Dylan frequently visited around 1961.
+*1 A book by Peter McKenzie, the son of Eve and Mac McKenzie, who lived in the apartment that Bob Dylan reportedly frequented from around 1961.

-※2 An autobiography by Suze Rotolo, Bob Dylan's former lover
+*2 An autobiography by Suze Rotolo, who was Bob Dylan’s girlfriend

 James Taylor

-You can see this J-50 in action on his YouTube channel, so be sure to check it out.
+You can see this J-50 on his YouTube channel, so please be sure to check it out.

 Recording Date: 2011